iioflow/docs/arc/index.md

 ### applications

 [VCV Rack](/docs/grid/computer/vcv-rack) is a virtual modular synth.
-The Ansible module communicates with the arc.
+The Ansible module communicates with arc.

 [Max](http://cycling74.com/products/max) is a patching environment created by Cycling '74.
 A free runtime is available.
 Max for Live is a part of Ableton Live Suite.
 The following work with Max or Max for Live: